canonical/vanilla-framework/docs/settings/table-layout.md

 ## Table layout

-By default, tables in vanilla use table-layout: fixed.
-It is faster, and ensures more predictable and controllable table behaviour, but requires setting widths explicitly on the first row of the table.
+By default, tables in Vanilla use `table-layout: fixed`.

-There are cases where you might want to use table-layout: auto - e.g. in automatically generated tables, where specifying column widths is not practical.
-To do this, you need to set the $table-layout variable to `auto`.
+There are cases where you might want to use `table-layout: auto` - e.g. in automatically generated tables.
+To do this, you need to set the $table-layout-fixed variable to `true`.

-Depending on the value of $table-layout, a utility class is generated to allow overriding if necessary:
+Depending on the value of $table-layout-fixed, a utility class is generated to allow overriding if necessary:

-• If $table-layout is set to `fixed` (the default), you can use `u-table-layout--auto` to override it.
+- If $table-layout-fixed is set to `true` (the default), you can use `u-table-layout--auto` to override it.
-• if $table-layout is set to `auto` (or anything else like `inherit` etc) it adds a utility called `u-table-layout--fixed`.
+- if $table-layout-fixed is set to `auto` it adds a utility called `u-table-layout--fixed`.